OgarProject/Ogar/README.md

 As Ogar is written in Node.js, you must have Node.js and its "ws" module installed to use it (unless you are using the Windows binary).
 You can usually download Node using your distribution's package manager (for *nix-like systems), or from [the Node website](http://nodejs.org).
 To install the "ws" module that is required, you can:
 - for Windows, run `Install Dependecies.bat` located in the folder where this file is.
-- for Mac, open your terminal and type in `npm install`.
+- for Mac, open your terminal, go to this directory with `cd` and type in `npm install`.
 - for Linux, you can use the install script which would also automatically install node.js and ws.

 Manual: